SonarSource/sonarlint-vscode/README.md

 If you change something on the server such as the quality profile, you can trigger an update of the local cache using the "Update SonarLint binding to SonarQube/SonarCloud" command on the command palette (search for "sonarlint").

+When several sub-folders of the same server project are open in a single workspace, the project binding can be set at the workspace level.

 For security reasons, the token should not be stored in SCM with workspace settings.

 ## Contributions